MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Install-TrustedProvisioningCertificate.md

 ## DESCRIPTION
 Installs the specified certificate to the Trusted Certificate Store.

+The **Install-TrustedProvisioningCertificate** cmdlet is supported on Windows 11 client operating system only.

 ## EXAMPLES

 ### Example 1: Install Trusted Provisioning Certificate